Estimating Standard Deviation with the Range Rule of Thumb. In Ex... | Channels for Pearson+

 Range Rule of Thumb

 The Range Rule of Thumb is a simple method for estimating the standard deviation of a dataset.
-It states that the standard deviation can be approximated by dividing the range of the data (the difference between the maximum and minimum values) by four.
-This rule provides a quick way to gauge variability without performing complex calculations, making it useful for initial assessments.
+It states that the standard deviation can be approximated as one-fourth of the range, which is the difference between the maximum and minimum values in the data.
+This rule provides a quick way to gauge variability without performing complex calculations.

 Recommended video: